VaggM/lab-schedule/README.md

 ![Weekly display](./screenshots/weeklydisplay.png)

 The schedule is read from an excel file of the following format.

+> Every cell that has multiple lines writter is considered a class.
+>
+> The first line is its name and the second is its professor.
+>
+> The line of the cells represents the time of the class
+> (lines 3 to 15 are converted to 09:00 to 21:00 and are assumed
+> to take up one hour).
+If the cell is merged horizontally it will
+> add to its total hour length.
+>
+> The column of the cells represents the day of the class
+> (columnes B to G are converted to Monday throuh Saturday).

 Its path should be saved to an .env file based on the provided [sample](.envsample).